2023-24 Academic Catalog Page

-2. Participation in four NLD sanctioned workshops held on campus or in the community, chosen in consultation with the certificate advisor.
-Workshops will focus on topics such as the history and foundation of nonprofit organizations, future issues facing nonprofits, fundraising, event planning, social entrepreneurship, marketing and social media, stewardship and storytelling, legal and regulatory issues, fund investing, audits and fraud investigation, strategic planning, grant writing, , and member relations and volunteer management.
+2. Completion of four LinkedIn Learning courses relevant to working with nonprofit organizations.
+These courses should be chosen in consultation with the academic advisor.
+Courses are typically 60-90 minutes in length.
+Topics can include, but aren’t limited to, the history and foundation of nonprofit organizations, future issues facing nonprofits, fundraising, event planning, social entrepreneurship, marketing and social media, stewardship and storytelling, legal and regulatory issues, fund investing, audits and fraud investigation, strategic planning, grant writing, and member relations and volunteer management.

-4. Development and presentation of a portfolio that exemplifies the knowledge, abilities and dispositions relevant to the certificate, and illustrates how the student has met the goals of the certificate.
+4. Development and presentation of a portfolio/reflection paper that exemplifies the knowledge, abilities and dispositions relevant to the experiential minor, and illustrates how the student has met the goals of the experiential minor.

-For a complete list of the college policies and guidelines about certificates, see the catalog section on Organization of the Curriculum.
+For a complete list of the college policies and guidelines about experiential minor, see the catalog section on Organization of the Curriculum.